redblaze/node-mysql/README.md

 # node-mysql

 An enhancement to the mysql lib to make it a bit easier to use.
-Based on mysql's existing funtionalities, it also
+Based on the existing funtionalities of (npm) mysql, it also

 * Handles transactions.
 * Provides a simple ORM, which